Internships for Students with Disabilities: A Promising Practice in Fostering Positive Attitudes in the Workplace

 During lunchtime meetings with site coordinators, ENTRY POINT! staff shared information about the program, and site coordinators were asked for thoughts and ideas.
 For example: How did the coordinator get into their present position?
-What would she/he like to be doing in the future?
+What would they like to be doing in the future?

 It is important to get input on an internship program from everyone involved.
 People who are working with students with disabilities for the first time need opportunities to express their concerns and to receive appropriate information about disability.